History of Turner Valley

 Clean up operations are on-going.
 For more information, contact Alberta Community Development by clicking here.

 Local Historical Society

 The Turner Valley Oilfield Society is a registered non profit society formed on June 14, 1978.
-The Society’s purpose is to promote the gas plant as an interpretative center and to promote awareness in the history of the Oilfields.
+The Society’s purpose is to promote the gas plant as an interpretative center and to promote awareness of the history of the Oilfields.
 Check out their website at http://hellshalfacres.